The Hot Docs-Blue Ice Docs Fund (HDBID) is a fund for filmmakers who live and work on the African continent. The Fund offers grants in Development

-Up to five funded projects will be invited to participate in a year-long mentorship program guided by international mentors.
-Due to the current global health crisis, the 2022 iteration will be a hybrid model consisting of a private digital filmmaker lab, year-round mentorship from seasoned doc professionals, and participation at Hot Docs and Durban FilmMart/Durban International Film Festival.
+Up to five funded projects will be invited to participate in a year-long mentorship program guided by international mentors, consisting of a private digital filmmaker lab, year-round mentorship from seasoned doc professionals, and participation at Hot Docs and Durban FilmMart/Durban International Film Festival.
 Historically, these fellowships included round-trip travel, accommodation and accreditation support for these international markets and festivals.

 The applicant must:

 - Be the producer and primary rights holder of the project